phun-ky/phun-ky.github.io/_posts/2007-02-09-squid-log-parser.md

 category: "Archive"
 tags: []
 ---
-<p>I was twisting my head trying to figure the best way to fetch data from the squid log server for a new internal statistic project at work, when I decided to make a parser myself rather than trying to find a pre-made parser and adjust it to fit my needs.
-After over 4 different prototypes getting a no-go from our DBA - the script had to insert rows in intervals - I finally made myself and the DBA happy.</p> <p>The script is free to use, but please keep the copyright.</p>
+I was twisting my head trying to figure the best way to fetch data from the squid log server for a new internal statistic project at work, when I decided to make a parser myself rather than trying to find a pre-made parser and adjust it to fit my needs.
+After over 4 different prototypes getting a no-go from our DBA - the script had to insert rows in intervals - I finally made myself and the DBA happy.
+ The script is free to use, but please keep the copyright.

 <pre class="brush: php">
 /**
         * File for parsing squid logs